diegojramirezs7/silverservers/readme.md

 #### main services
 1. **Speech-To-Text**
 Constantly listening for audio through USB microphone.
 Python script running in "daemon" mode, converting detected audio to text.
 Certain commands would trigger actions like "register, identify, verify".
 This script should only run the speech-to-text method and have some if statements to detect if certain commands are detected.
 The main python script running on the RPi.
-It calls method record.py file and methods on requesthandler.py
+It calls method on the record.py file and methods on requesthandler.py
 2. **Record and Save Audio File**
 Python script to rercord a wav file and save it to the local directory.
-Should be custommizable to different durations, sample rates, chunk sizes and filename.
+Should be customizable to different durations and filename.
 This script can be a simple method or a method within a file.
 3. **Web Client that sends HTTP requests to Server** Python script that sends requests to the server running on silverservers for verification and identification.
 Each request would would contain the recorded .wav file, the keywords spoken and the command (identify, verify, enroll?)